arria-nlg/index-arria-workshop/README.md

 Be sure to [load investment portfolio](#5-load-investment-portfolio) before running the application.
 -->
 # Workshop A :  Setting Up the Application
-This workshop will show you how to set up a web application on the IBM Cloud that combines IMB Cloud Financial Services with an Arria NLG Studio project.
+This workshop will show you how to set up a web application on the IBM Cloud that combines IBM Cloud Financial Services with an Arria NLG Studio project.

 ## Prerequisite
 - [node](https://nodejs.org/en/)